mindspore-ai/mindspore/model_zoo/official/nlp/bert/README.md

 ```
 bash scripts/run_classifier.sh

-The command above will run in the background, you can view the results the file classfier_log.txt.
+The command above will run in the background, you can view training logs in classfier_log.txt.

 If you choose accuracy as assessment method, the result will be as follows:
 acc_num XXX, total_num XXX, accuracy 0.588986